 I’ve been a fan of sherry vinegar for years.
 Made from “Sherry”, the fortified and aged wines of the Jerez region in Spain, sherry vinegar would make a great bean salad.
-But have you tried Banyuls vinegar?
-It is made from the fortified red wine of the Banyuls region of France and is an instant upgrade wherever “red wine vinegar” is used.
+Another great vinegar is from Banyuls in France.
+It is made from the fortified red wine of the region and is an instant upgrade wherever “red wine vinegar” is used.
 When buying, look at the label and make sure you’re getting authentic versions from the home countries.
-(I purchase vinegar and oil from Zingerman’s and if I have wine coming from Kermit Lynch, I’ll often add in a special bottle of olive oil.)

-At serving time, a bed of undressed salad greens keeps the beans from rolling all over your plate and as an added plus–instant salad dressing!
-I’ve adapted this recipe from the “Garbanzo and Kidney Bean Salad” in My Nepenthe, Romney Steele’s tribute to her family’s restaurant perched on the cliffs of Big Sur.
+At serving time, a bed of undressed salad greens keeps the beans from rolling all over your plate and as an added plus, instant salad dressing!

-- 2 tablespoons finely chopped any or all: green onions, chives, fresh tarragon, fresh oregano
+- 2 tbsp finely chopped any or all: green onions, chives, fresh tarragon leaves, fresh oregano

-- 1 garlic clove minced and mashed with 1 teaspoon salt
+- 1 clove garlic, minced and mashed with 1 teaspoon Kosher salt

 - 1 teaspoon granulated sugar

-- 1 cup fresh or frozen green beans
+- 1 cup fresh or frozen green beans, blanched

-- Mix together in the bottom of a large bowl: green onions, chives, herbs, red onion (if using), garlic mashed with salt, sugar, and black pepper.
+Mix together in the bottom of a large bowl: green onions, chives, herbs, red onion, garlic mashed with salt, sugar, and black pepper.